- 2 cans (14-1/2 ounces each) sliced beets

 - 1/2 teaspoon salt

 - 1/8 teaspoon pepper

-- Drain beets, reserving 1 cup liquid (discard remaining liquid); set beets aside.
-In a saucepan, saute onion in butter until tender.
+- Drain beets, reserving 1 cup liquid.
+In a saucepan, heat butter over medium-high heat; saute onion until tender.
 Stir in flour until blended.
-Gradually add the reserved beet liquid.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Stir in the vinegar, sugar, salt, pepper and beets; heat through.
-Yield: 4 servings.
+Gradually stir in reserved beet liquid.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
+Stir in remaining ingredients and beets; heat through.

 Nutrition Facts3/4 cup: 118 calories, 3g fat (2g saturated fat), 8mg cholesterol, 717mg sodium, 21g carbohydrate (14g sugars, 4g fiber), 2g protein.
 Diabetic Exchanges: 1 starch, 1 vegetable, 1/2 fat.

 Any idea how to convert this for fresh beets?
 I would lack the liquid from the can.

 - Nov 12, 2019

 We love these!
 My husband is diabetic so we had to stop eating pickled beets years ago.
 We always had beets with Homemade Chicken Pot Pie.
 I made this recipe last night using Splenda instead of sugar.
 Delicious!
 This is how we will have our Beets anymore!
 Thank you, Taste of Home!!

 These were OK, nothing really spectacular about the flavour and I thought the sauce should be a bit thicker.

 Very good.
 I live in PA and Harvard Beets (aka Dutch beets) are very similar to this.
 I like this recipe a little better since it does not have too much vinegar.
 Will be making again.
 Great for Easter holiday.